 Click on the boxes below to see resources for each age group

 Students are encouraged to create their own scrapbooks or textbook as they study history.
 Some homeschoolers refer to this as "notebooking".

 I Love America!

 Middle Eastern History

-Primary History (ages 3-8) The Primary History resource guide Stories from the Heart provides a monthly calendar for students to cycle through each year.
-Monthly themes are consistent with the Well Educated Heart study guide for older student to allow families to focus on one monthly theme for all ages.
-Families are encouraged to read Bible stories, family history stories about their ancestors, familiar stories, imaginative stories, and heroic stories at this age.
-Mother Goose and other rhymes are provided and encouraged for the youngest children.
+Primary History (ages 3-8) Families are encouraged to read Bible stories, family history stories about their ancestors, familiar stories, imaginative stories, and heroic stories at this age.
+Mother Goose and other rhymes are also encouraged for the younger children.

 Click here for Primary History